Malaguth/skill-tracking/doc/business_needs.md

 - Dynamic Updates: As users acquire new skills or improve existing ones, they move along the relevant paths on the roadmap.
 These changes are reflected in real-time, ensuring that the roadmaps always provide an accurate picture of the company's skill landscape.

 - Personalized Learning Plans: Based on the roadmaps, personalized learning plans can be created for each user.
-These plans guide them along their chosen paths, helping them to close skill gaps and progress towards their career goals.
+These plans guide them along their chosen paths, helping them to close skill gaps and progress toward their career goals.

 ### Benefits